TaijiHarada/MotionPlanningP2/MotionPlanningHW2/Project2/README.txt

 # Issues
+- For rrt_connect, it only shows the branching from one tree.

+References
 Lots of my implementations were inspired by this text book and other online resources:
 LaValle, S. M. (2006).
 Planning Algorithms.
 Cambridge University Press.
 Planning Algorithms. https://msl.cs.uiuc.edu/planning/bookbig.pdf

+I also used chatGPT to help give me an understanding, but I did not directly copy generated code for my final solutions.